Co-creating Health System Innovation with People Who Use Drugs in Central Edmonton

 15. Ensure that all voluntary approaches to equip PWUD to heal and thrive are properly resourced, and all barriers removed, before contemplating more punitive models.
 This includes ready access to voluntary treatment, income support commensurate with provincial liveable income, and low-barrier healthcare access points such as supervised consumption services.

-To read the full article please click here
+To read an article that describes our research process please click here

 Follow the continued knowledge making and translation through this page.